 How to apply and pay

-Fill out the application form, ensuring you provide all required supporting documents listed within.
-You will then receive a payment link for the application fee.
+Fill out the application form, ensuring you provide all required supporting documents.
+You will then receive a payment link for the non-refundable application fee and annual training fee.
+With your application for training, you need to provide the following supporting documentation:

-• Certified copy* (in English) of your primary specialist qualification showing date of graduation or letter from the primary college certifying the applicant is a current trainee, having completed three years of training and not subject to any formal remediation review process.
+• A certified copy of the diploma for the primary specialist qualification or a letter from the primary college certifying the applicant is a current trainee having completed three years of training and not subject to any formal remediation review process.

 If you have completed specialist pain medicine training overseas or are seeking short-term training opportunities, please visit the Specialist International Medical Graduates page for more information.